 Thanks, Mom. for always knowing I was a writer and a speaker.
 Thank you for listening to me talk and talk and talk for over fifty years.
 I remember a family car trip to West Virginia to camp where I sat in the front seat between you and Dad before seat belts were a thing.
 I was in third grade.
 I talked for four hours about something I learned in school.
 You and Dad both listened.
 I lost my voice entertaining you by the time we arrived.
 What I remember most is the adrenaline rush and feeling of pure joy and passion for learning, sharing and feeling valued and loved.

-My first book is the story of my two-year involvement in the Miss America Pageant.
+My first book, "No Crown Required" is the story of my two-year involvement in the Miss America Pageant.
 The impact it had on my life and the tools that changed the way I show up in the world are a treasure trove.
 Of the many pivotal times in my life that I recall and look to with awe and gratitude, this is a big one.

 Just lately I find myself saying, “It changed the way I walk in this world”.